FabricMC/fabric-docs/index.md

 description: The official curated documentation for Fabric, a modding toolchain for Minecraft.
 layout: home

-# Override the default title template, to prevent "Fabric Documentation | Fabric Documentation" as the title
-titleTemplate: Fabric Documentation

 hero:
   name: Fabric Documentation
   tagline: The official curated documentation for Fabric, a modding toolchain for Minecraft.